ItsRoyScott/Lite/README.md

   } while(0)
 ```

 `Warn` is a macro I have to report text in yellow to the console.
-You can replace this with a simple assert(), throw an exception, or however you prefer to handle errors.
+You can replace this with a simple `assert()`, an exception, or any way you prefer to handle errors.

 Let's start the Audio system: